Bethenny Frankel Accuses Ex Jason Hoppy Of ‘Abusive Behavior’ As She Seeks Full Custody Of Daughter Bryn

-According to Radar Online, both Frankel and Hoppy were present in the Manhattan court room today and Hoppy took the stand on the first day of the trial.
-Frankel is now seeking sole custody of Bryn as she says that joint custody is no longer viable for the former couple.
-Frankel’s lawyer, Allan Mayefsky, gave a fiery opening statement, saying that they’re in court today because they want to protect Bryn.
+According to Radar Online, both Frankel and Hoppy were present in a Manhattan courtroom today, and Hoppy took the stand on the first day of the trial.
+Frankel is now seeking sole custody of their daughter, Bryn, as she says that joint custody is no longer viable for the former couple.
+Frankel’s lawyer, Allan Mayefsky, gave a fiery opening statement — saying that they’re in court today because they want to protect Bryn.
 The lawyer also accused Hoppy of abuse.

 “The father’s behavior before and after their marriage is extremely harmful to Bryn.
 His abusive behavior towards her not only damages her relationship with her mother, but to everyone else in her life.”

-Mayefsky goes on to say that it’s clear that Hoppy is angry over the divorce and they need to protect Bethenny and keep her safe as they work through getting a restraining order against him.
-Additionally, he accused Hoppy of some strange behavior including sending 500 emails to Frankel in a 90 day period and the lawyer even alleged that Hoppy would lock Frankel’s late dog, Cookie, in a storage closet.
+Mayefsky went on to say that it’s clear that Hoppy is angry over the divorce, and that they need to protect Bethenny.
+The lawyer argued that in order to keep her safe, they were working on getting a restraining order against Hoppy.

+Additionally, Bethenny’s legal counsel accused Hoppy of some strange behavior — including sending 500 emails to Frankel in a 90 day period.
+Her lawyer even alleged that Hoppy would lock Frankel’s late dog, Cookie, in a storage closet.

 “Mr. Hoppy will continue to be controlled by his emotions,” the lawyer continued.
-“His need to sign up for every field trip, and hover her when she is in contact with her mother shows he is out for competitive parenting, not in the best interest of Bryn.”
+“His need to sign up for every field trip, and hover over her when she is in contact with her mother shows he is out for competitive parenting, not in the best interest of Bryn.”

 Bethenny Frankel to Miss WWHL Appearance as Custody Trial with Ex Jason Hoppy Begins https://t.co/ZnjTesv3Ja